datahuborg/datahub/README.md

-*Note: The project is under development.
-It is not ready for deployment yet.*
+*Note: This project is under development.
+It is not yet ready for production use.*

 DataHub
 ===========